 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Currently, there is over $30 billion in asbestos trust funds, awaiting those who’ve been diagnosed with an asbestos illness.
 Fill out our form to receive our free Financial Compensation Packet.
-Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.
+Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 History of Orange Shipbuilding Company

-The Orange Shipbuilding Company was founded by Tommy Clary in 1974 in Orange, Texas.
+Orange Shipbuilding Company was founded by Tommy Clary in 1974 in Orange, Texas.
 Clary developed the company on 12 acres, situated less than an hour away from the Gulf of Mexico.

 The shipbuilding company started out repairing towboats and tugboats and in some instances, passenger boats.
-As business expanded, numerous construction bays were constructed in order for several boats to be repaired at the same time.
+As the business expanded, numerous construction bays were constructed in order for several boats to be repaired at the same time.

-In addition, the company began constructing towboats for the Corps of Engineers, which eventually led to Conrad Industries purchasing the ship company in 1997.
+In addition, the company began constructing towboats for the Corps of Engineers, which eventually led to Conrad Industries purchasing the shipping company in 1997.

 Orange Shipbuilding and Asbestos Use

-As mentioned earlier, since Orange Shipbuilding got a late start, it wasn’t around when the majority of other shipyards in the nation were using large amounts of asbestos.
+Since Orange Shipbuilding got a late start, it wasn’t around when the majority of other shipyards in the nation were using large amounts of asbestos.

-Although the use of asbestos at Orange Shibuilding wasn’t as extensive as some of the older and larger shipyards, workers were still placed at risk each day they went to work, especially those working in the engine rooms.
+Although the use of asbestos at Orange Shipbuilding wasn’t as extensive as some of the older and larger shipyards, workers were still placed at risk each day they went to work, especially those working in the engine rooms.

 Since asbestos-related diseases can have a dormancy period of up to 50 years, there is a chance that those who once worked at Orange Shipbuilding have still yet to be diagnosed.

-It’s also important to note that asbestos-related symptoms mimic common ailments such as the cold or a flu.
+Asbestos-related symptoms mimic common ailments such as the cold or a flu.
 Chest congestion, fatigue, coughing, and fever are often some of the first signs of mesothelioma.

 Orange Shipbuilding Today

 Orange Shipbuilding remains under Conrad Industries today.
 The company continues to build tugboats, as well as ferries and deck barges.
-It also repairs and overhauls numerous types of vessels, including cargo ships, container ships, marine craft, fishing vessels, trawlers, tankers and more.
-The company no longer uses asbestos in any of its products.
+It also repairs and overhauls numerous types of vessels, including cargo ships, container ships, marine craft, fishing vessels, trawlers, tankers, and more.

 Helpful Information and Resources for Asbestos Victims

 If you’ve been injured by mesothelioma, asbestos-related lung cancer, or asbestosis, keep in mind that there is a good chance that you’ll qualify for considerable compensation.
-Remember to fill out our from to get your free Financial Compensation Packet, with information on asbestos and mesothelioma lawyers.
+Remember to fill out our form to get your free Financial Compensation Packet, with information on asbestos and mesothelioma lawyers.
 If you have questions or need additional assistance, contact us at 800-793-4540.